mikebronner/laravel-governor/README.md

 ## Before You Get Started

 - This package depends on a BaseModel, belonging to the root namespace, so that it can be referenced by `\BaseModel`.
 Your BaseModel class should implement your ORM of choice (by default Eloquent); we will use this to connect to the database.
+- You must have at least 1 (one) user in your users table.

 ## Installation